-An acquisition fee is a fee you pay when leasing a car or other type of vehicle.
+An acquisition fee is a fee you pay when leasing a car or other types of vehicles.
 It may also be referred to as the assignment fee, administrative fee or origination fee.
-The fee is generally a few hundred dollars, so it’s critical to factor it in when shopping for a car.
+The fee is generally a few hundred dollars, so it’s critical to factor this cost into your budget when shopping for a car to lease.

 What is an acquisition fee?

 Almost any time you take out a loan, you will have to pay some sort of origination fee to the lender.
 This fee generally covers the cost of initiating the loan and running a credit check on a consumer.
-For auto leases, this is known as an acquisition fee.
-Your acquisition fee could be charged upfront or rolled into your APR.
+For auto leases, this is known as an acquisition fee and is also sometimes labeled a bank fee or administrative fee.
+The acquisition fee could be charged upfront or rolled into your monthly lease payments.

 How much is an acquisition fee?

-An acquisition fee for an auto lease ranges from $300 to $1,000 and depends on the cost of the vehicle.
-In general, the more expensive the car, the higher the acquisition fee.
-A luxury vehicle will almost always come with a higher acquisition fee than a midrange sedan.
+An acquisition fee for an auto lease generally ranges from $395 to $895 but may vary depending on the vehicle in question and the leasing company you’re working with, according to Edmunds.
+Typically, the more expensive the car, the higher the acquisition fee.
+A luxury vehicle will almost always come with a higher acquisition fee than a mid-range sedan.